 |November 07, 2000

 Christians throughout history have been strengthened by their confidence that God knows everything about the future.
 But consider this: What if it simply is not true?
 What if God can only rely on His best guess about tomorrow—just as you and I do?
 Would it not affect your trust in Him, your confidence in facing the future, your worship, and your motivation to leave everything in His hands?
-And yet this is the consequence that has to be faced if you trust what a number of leading voices in evangelicalism are proposing under the doctrine of open theism.
+And yet this is what a number of leading voices in evangelicalism are proposing under the doctrine of open theism.

-In its redefinition of the nature of divine providence, open theism adjusts the entire picture of God's sovereignty and involvement in our lives.
-Bruce Ware carefully summarizes and critiques this dangerous doctrine from a thoroughly biblical perspective, providing an excellent treatment of both the classical and openness views.
-He explores their implications and faithfully pinpoints the subtle ways that open theism undermines our trust in God and lessens His glory in our lives.
+Open theism adjusts the entire picture of God's sovereignty and involvement in our lives.
+Bruce Ware carefully summarizes and critiques this dangerous doctrine from a thoroughly biblical perspective, exploring their implications and faithfully pinpointing the subtle ways that open theism undermines our trust in God and lessens His glory in our lives.